-However, there is one part that I can’t stand: when the bad guy gets away with it.
+However, there is one part that always irks me whenever it happens: when the bad guy gets away with it.
 Most of the time, these courtroom drama shows wrap it all nice, neat, and pretty in a bow.
 Although, there are some times that the murderer or the offender gets away with it.
+But as I was reminiscing on these types of episodes, I realized something.

 You and I are that offender.